Celebrity Name Game: Production

 In June 2011, it was reported that Courteney Cox and David Arquette's Coquette Productions were preparing to pilot a new, hour-long game show for CBS's primetime lineup known as Identity Crisis, based on a board game of the same name produced by Out and About Productions.
 Scott St. John, known for his work on Deal or No Deal and 1 vs. 100, was brought on as a showrunner.
 CBS selected Craig Ferguson, host of the network's late night talk show The Late Late Show, to be host and producer for the pilot.

 The series resurfaced in October 2013 under the title Celebrity Name Game, with the announcement that FremantleMedia and Debmar-Mercury would syndicate the new series for the 2014–15 television season.
 Fremantle's CEO Thom Beers described Celebrity Name Game as a "hilarious and innovative rapid-fire game show that combines the best of pop culture with the best of comedy."
 Ferguson remained with the project through its transition to syndication, considering it to be "a wonderful concept with such great potential, from two of my favorite people".
 Ferguson later announced in April 2014 that he would step down as host of The Late Late Show in December 2014.
 Debmar-Mercury and Fremantle planned to market the new series to station owners as a complement to Family Feud—whose current incarnation, hosted by fellow comedian Steve Harvey, has been a ratings success for the two companies.

 In November 2013, Tribune Broadcasting picked up Celebrity Name Game for its stations, giving it clearance across 40% of U.S. households and seven of the top ten media markets.
 In December 2013, it reached 80% of households through additional deals with CBS Television Stations and Sinclair Broadcast Group; episodes were also added to the primetime national clearance slate of MyNetworkTV.
 In Canada, Celebrity Name Game airs on City and GameTV.
 The series was renewed for a second season on January 8, 2015.
 On December 2, 2016, it was announced that the series would not return for a fourth season.
 The series' final new episode aired on February 28, 2017.

 Merchandise

 A board game based on the show featuring Craig Ferguson on the cover was released by PlayMonster (formerly Patch) in 2016.

-This was the third home game that was based on a board game itself, the first was TV Scrabble by Selchow & Righter in 1987 followed by Trivial Pursuit Game Show by Parker Brothers in 1993.
+This was the third home game that was based on a board game itself, the first was TV Scrabble by Selchow and Righter in 1987 followed by Trivial Pursuit Game Show by Parker Brothers in 1993.

 International versions

 A Portuguese version of the show called Duelo das Estrelas (Duel of the Stars) hosted by Silvio Nascimento aired on MundoFox in 2016.

-An Australian version was commissioned by Network Ten in 2018 and aired from 13 May 2019 until 16 March 2020 at 8:40pm.
+An Australian version was commissioned by Network Ten in 2018 and aired from May 13, 2019, until March 16, 2020.
 It was hosted by Grant Denyer, who previously presented the most recent Australian version of Family Feud.